Food system in New York City: Food justice issues

 New York City faces a supermarket shortage in several neighborhoods that is closely linked to health epidemics.
 At the request of the Mayor's office, the Department of City Planning studied supermarket need in the city.
 As a result, in April 2008, the Department found a widespread shortage of supermarkets, identifying several "food deserts."
 It identified food deserts as a key factor in why over 700,000 people in New York City had diabetes, over 1.1 million New Yorkers were obese, and another 2 million were overweight.

 Health problems are especially prevalent in minority communities.
 For instance, supermarkets in predominantly-minority Harlem are 30 percent less common than on the predominantly-white Upper East Side; while 20 percent of Upper East Side bodegas carried leafy green vegetables, only 3 percent of those in Harlem did so.
 Three million New Yorkers live in neighborhoods with high need for grocery stores and supermarkets, such as Harlem and Washington Heights in Manhattan; Bushwick, East New York, and Sunset Park in Brooklyn; Corona, Jamaica, and Far Rockaway in Queens; the South Bronx, Williamsbridge, Wakefield, and Pelham Parkway in the Bronx; and St. George and Stapleton in Staten Island show the greatest need for full-line supermarkets.

-The issue is particularly severe in the Bronx and Brooklyn, where predominantly minority populations face limited access to fresh and affordable food.
-Large supermarkets are scarce, leaving residents dependent on neighborhood bodegas, which often stock high-caloric, processed foods rather than fresh produce.
-This lack of access contributes to higher rates of obesity, diabetes, and other diet-related illnesses.

-The situation worsened in 2025 with the egg shortage, exacerbating food insecurity in already vulnerable communities.
-The egg shortage was primarily driven by a severe outbreak of avian influenza and due to supply chain disruptions and inflation, eggs became scarce in major grocery stores, leading local businesses to sell eggs by the bag rather than by the dozen.
-This approach drew from practices in countries like the Dominican Republic, aiming to make essential food items more accessible to low-income consumers.This makeshift solution highlighted the deep inequalities in food distribution, where wealthier neighborhoods continued to have access to essential goods, while marginalized areas struggled with erratic supply and inflated prices.